fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/RUNNING_KEVOHEAP.md

 $ nc localhost 55555
 $ savevm savestate
 ```
-8. To now run EvoHeap with fast reset, quit qemu and run `fast_reset_evo_statistics.sh` (The scriptstarts a new qemu instance, thats why we quit qemu first)
+8. To now run EvoHeap with fast reset, quit qemu and run `fast_reset_evo_statistics.sh` (The script starts a new qemu instance, thats why we quit qemu first).
+To modify the number of noise allocations, edit the `fast_reset_evo_statistics.sh` script and change the `-n` parameter in the line `python3 algorithms/evoheap.py -a ksieve -n 3`.

 ## Run KEvoHeap+QEMU+BPFTrace